 Organizations rarely confront absentee leaders.
 If left unaddressed, they can halt succession planning, block potential staff from promoting and cause unproductivity in the workplace.
 Those who report to them may become frustrated, which negatively impacts the employees and the work environment.

 Teams with absent supervisors often feel they have no direction, are unrecognized, neglected, and overlooked without clear goals, guidance, and feedback.
 Employees don’t develop under an absentee leader.

 - Degrades the employee’s job satisfaction

-- Employee’s stress levels and talents are drained
+- Employee’s stress levels and talents become drained

-As long as the absentee leader has an employee who will pick up the slack this behavior will continue.
+As long as the absentee leader has an employee who will pick up the slack, this behavior will continue.
 The absentee leader enjoys the perks and entitlements of their title but isn’t doing the job.
 This type of leadership style is destructive.
-The hard-working employee’s who are actually doing the work aren’t receiving the support, recognition, or crucial feedback.
-The absentee leader accepts credit when things are going right and pushes blame on staff when things are not.
+The hard-working employees who do the work aren’t receiving the support, recognition, or crucial feedback.
+The absentee leader accepts credit when things are going right and pushes the staff’s blame when things are not.